MatteoGioia/neuron/zettelkasten/University/Economics of Tech and Mgmt/ETM - Prj.md

  ![](../../../static/ETM/cvp_fixed.png)

  We can see that as the price decreases, the nr. of units sold rapidly approaches our maximum number of customers (200).
 The reason why the variable price is expressed as a whole (and not as a function of the number of units) is that we pay the full price for the entire 5 servers, even if we don't use them.
 In this regard, there are different solutions (like AWS) that could be used, as they use a "pay-as-you-use" model (you pay what you use).
+We can visualize this situation by studying how the price increases as the number of customers increases (e.g. 40 customers per machine).

 ## Phase 3 (multi criteria analysis and indicators)